UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-1/README.md

 Once the tree had hit a leaf node, the NPC will indicate the end of the conversation and the NPC will stop listening for input.

+### Sample Scene

+Once the above steps are complete, I would reccomend with the [Sample Scene](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-1/blob/develop/SampleScene.md) included within the project to get a feel of the systems capabilities.

 ## Common Errors

 **Dictation Support is not enabled on this Device**